precocity/retail-workshop/README.md

 7. Run `node server.js` in a terminal to start your start your node application.

-8. Visit the site using a web browser and the URL e.g. http://www.yourdomain.com:{port}?asin={product ID}
+8. Visit the site using a web browser and the URL e.g. http://www.yourdomain.com:{port}
-The default port is 8080, and one product ID is B0002GXV3A.
+The default port is 8080.

-## Changing the repository
-To make changes, commit them locally, then run
-	git remote add azure https://manicennui@reviewappprecocity.scm.azurewebsites.net/reviewAppPrecocity.git
-	git push azure master

 ## More information